-Programs and operations of the State are predominantly funded through a system of 29 major taxes administered by the Taxation and Revenue Department.
-The State Corporation Commission (whose duties were assumed in 1999 by the Public Regulation Commission) collects taxes on insurance premiums.
+Programs and operations of New Mexico are predominantly funded through a system of 29 major taxes administered by the Taxation and Revenue Department.
+The Public Regulation Commission collects taxes on insurance premiums.
 In addition, distributions from the Land Grant Permanent Fund and the Severance Tax Permanent Fund provide important sources of revenue.
 The most important tax and revenue sources, as measured by magnitude of revenue generation and the application of the monies to certain funds and purposes, are described below.